Discworld / The Last Continent

 - The Librarian's book-form is referred to as The Story of Ook by one of the wizards.

-- A playful jab is made at Michael Moorcock and his Eternal Champion.
+- A playful jab is made at Michael Moorcock and his Eternal Champion, and Joseph Campbell's theory of The Hero with a Thousand Faces.
 Death muses that Rincewind is the opposite, 'the Eternal Coward... with a thousand retreating backs.'

 - Mono Island itself is a comedic take on Stanley G. Weinbaun's 1936 Astounding Stories tale, "Proteus Island".